Christ The King Catholic School

 FLUENCY

-At Christ the King Primary School we use the Department of Education approved document ‘Little Wandle Letters and Sounds’ for our teaching of phonics.
-This allows our phonics teaching and learning to be progressive throughout reception to Year 2.
-All children have discrete, daily phonics sessions in small groups where they revise previous learning, are taught new graphemes/phonemes, practise together and apply what they have learnt.
-This small group approach allows children to learn at their pace and build in daily, weekly and monthly retrieval practices to ensure that children are becoming fluent in reading by the end of year 1.
+This approach allows children to learn at their pace and build in daily, weekly and monthly retrieval practices to ensure that children are becoming fluent in reading by the end of year 1.
 Additional afternoon session are being taught to children who need extra time to learn some of the 44 phonemes, because as a school we believe this foundational knowledge is the base for future success.
 We ensure that our teaching staff receive regular training and updates so that they can deliver high quality sessions to all our children.

 Through the Little Wandle Letters and Sounds, the children are taught the 44 phonemes that make up all the sounds required for reading and spelling.
 These phonemes include those made by just one letter and those that are made by two or more.
 Children work through the different phases and as they grow in confidence and experience, they are introduced to alternative ways of representing the same sound.

-Children who are struggling with fluency past the middle of year 2 are enrolled in a 1:1 reading intervention program to ensure that all our children will leave primary school as fluent readers.
+Children who are struggling with fluency past the middle of year 2 are enrolled in a reading intervention program to ensure that all our children will leave primary school as fluent readers.

-GUIDED READING
+INSTRUCTIONAL READING

-In year R and 1 guided reading is taught three times a week.
-The main objective for this guided reading session is to develop fluency and prosody so that they are able to apply their decoding skills automatically and with greater accuracy and fluency, enabling their working memory to be freed up to focus on comprehension.
+In year R and 1 reading is taught through the systematic synthetic phonics programme 'Little Wandle Letters & Sounds'.
+Children will read their books a minimum of three times to ensure that they are able to decode the texts fluently before taking reading books home to enjoy.
+The main objective for these reading sessions is to develop fluency and prosody so that they are able to apply their decoding skills automatically and with greater accuracy and fluency, enabling their working memory to be freed up to focus on comprehension.
 We use the the Little Wandle Guided reading session and use the phonetically decodable books recommended by the programme.

 There is a clear focus on core comprehensions skills.
 This strategies aims to develop depth in the pupils responses at every age.
-The clear structure of our guided Reading sessions reflects our understanding that reading is “active” and the clear planning structure supports staff in delivering high quality reading sessions and ensure children have time to practise skills and embed their knowledge on how to answer different questions in line with our pedagogical philosophy.
+The clear structure of our instructional reading sessions reflects our understanding that reading is “active” and the clear planning structure supports staff in delivering high quality reading sessions and ensure children have time to practise skills and embed their knowledge on how to answer different questions in line with our pedagogical philosophy.

 SPELLING AND HANDWRITING